bmeurant/tournament-front/readme.md

 - We introduce a **strong coupling** between views in functional but also technical terms (life cycle management, etc..) and the expandability of the application is greatly reduced
 - We introduce **a lot of technical code** in each view to prepare next (cleaning, etc.).
-This technical code is then scattered all over the application and **difficult to capitalize**.
+This technical code is then scattered all over the application and **difficult to reuse**.
 - Each view is totally dependent on the previous one: **no `deep linking`**.
 It is then impossible to directly get a view by its url (in fact there is only one url : the application url).
 The application is not bookmarkable, cannot be easily explored and indexed by search engine roots, etc.